dev-clubbi/terraform-queue-dlq/README.md

 # SNS to SQS with DLQ

-This project allows you to create a SQS queue with DLQ and subscribe it to an SNS topic.
+This project allows to create a SQS queue with DLQ and subscribe it to a SNS topic.

 Currently, it does not support cross region subscription.
 [Link to issue](https://github.com/hashicorp/terraform/issues/24476).